Gastritis in Kids – Causes, Signs and Treatment

 What Are the Causes of Gastritis in Kids?

-The different causes for gastritis in kids are as follows:
+The different causes of gastritis in kids are as follows (3):

 1. Bacterial Infection

 One of the most common causes of gastritis in children is infection by Helicobacter pylori.
-While most people’s bodies are adapted to fight the bacteria, it is thought that some people are more vulnerable to the bacteria.
+While most people’s bodies are adapted to fight the bacteria, some people are thought to be more vulnerable to it.
+The Hpylori bacteria have the benefit of overcoming the mucosal defences and causing chronic gastritis, further leading to ulcers (1).

 2. Medications